lalapro/GGUncle/README.md

 ## Android
 1. start up simulator (I used genymotion)
-When simulator is up, type the following in the console:
+When simulator is up, type the following in the terminal:
 `npm run android`

 ## Troubleshooting (Android)